tanoManzo/notes/Predicting effects of noncoding variants with deep learning–based sequence model.md

 ### Functional SNP prioritization

 For positive standards we used single-nucleotide substitution variants annotated as regulatory mutations in the HGMD professional version 2014.4 (ref.
 17), eQTL data from the GRASP 2.0.0.0 database with a P-value cutoff of 1 × 10−10 (ref.
 1) and GWAS SNPs downloaded from the NHGRI GWAS Catalog on 17 July 2014 (ref.
 18).
 Coding variants were filtered on the basis of the UCSC build hg19 knownGene track22 .

+To compute predicted chromatin effects of variants using the DeepSEA model, for each SNP, we obtained the 1,000-bp sequence centered on that variant based on the reference genome (specifically, the sequence is chosen so that the variant was located at the 500th nucleotide).
+Then we constructed a pair of sequences carrying either the reference or alternative allele at the variant position.
+To compute features for each positive and negative standard SNP, based on the chromatin feature predictions for every pair of sequences carrying a reference and an alternative allele, respectively, we computed 2 × 919 predicted chromatin effect features, which are the absolute differences between probability values and the relative log fold changes of odds.

+The predicted chromatin effect features were computed for both forward and complementary sequences and then averaged.

+### DeepSEA functional significance score

+The functional significance score is computed on the basis of DeepSEA chromatin effect predictions and evolutionary information–derived scores.
+Specifically, the DeepSEA functional significance score for a variant is defined as the product of the geometric mean E value for predicted chromatin effects and the geometric mean E value for evolutionary conservation features.
+E values measure significance for each individual chromatin feature and evolutionary information–derived score.
+Specifically, for each predicted chromatin feature of a variant, we computed the E value as the proportion of 1000 Genomes SNPs19 with higher predicted chromatin effect magnitude on the same chromatin feature.
+The magnitude of the predicted chromatin effect on a chromatin feature for a variant is computed as the product of the absolute difference between probability values and the relative log fold change of odds.
+For each evolutionary conservation score, the E-value is the proportion of 1000 Genomes SNPs with higher score.

+1,000,000 randomly selected 1000 Genomes SNPs were used for computing the empirical background distributions for the 919 predicted chromatin effect features and the four evolutionary information–derived scores.
+Functional significance scores were evaluated with the same evaluation standards as used in the functional variant prioritization models.

+References
+1. Leslie R, O’Donnell CJ, Johnson AD.
+Bioinformatics.
+2014; 30:i185–i194.
+[PubMed: 24931982]
+2. Ritchie GR, Dunham I, Zeggini E, Flicek P. Nat Methods.
+2014; 11:294–296.
+[PubMed: 24487584]
+3. Kircher M, et al. Nat Genet.
+2014; 46:310–315.
+[PubMed: 24487276]
+4. Fu Y, et al. Genome Biol.
+2014; 15:480.
+[PubMed: 25273974]
+5. Lee D, et al. Nat Genet.
+2015; 47:955–961.
+[PubMed: 26075791]
+6. Slattery M, et al. Trends Biochem Sci.
+2014; 39:381–399.
+[PubMed: 25129887]
+7. Benveniste D, Sonntag HJ, Sanguinetti G, Sproul D. Proc Natl Acad Sci USA.
+2014; 111:13367– 13372.
+[PubMed: 25187560]
+8. Whitaker JW, Chen Z, Wang W. Nat Methods.
+2015; 12:265–272.
+[PubMed: 25240437]
+9. ENCODE Project Consortium.
+Nature.
+2012; 489:57–74.
+[PubMed: 22955616]
+10. Kundaje A, et al. Nature.
+2015; 518:317–330.
+[PubMed: 25693563]
+11. Arvey A, Agius P, Noble WS, Leslie C. Genome Res.
+2012; 22:1723–1734.
+[PubMed: 22955984]
+12. Ghandi M, Lee D, Mohammad-Noori M, Beer MA.
+PLoS Comput Biol.
+2014; 10:e1003711.
+[PubMed: 25033408]
+13. Neph S, et al. Nature.
+2012; 489:83–90.
+[PubMed: 22955618]
+14. Cowper-Sal·lari R, et al. Nat Genet.
+2012; 44:1191–1198.
+[PubMed: 23001124]
+15. De Gobbi M, et al. Science.
+2006; 312:1215–1217.
+[PubMed: 16728641]
+16. Weedon MN, et al. Nat Genet.
+2014; 46:61–64.
+[PubMed: 24212882]
+17. Stenson PD, et al. Hum Genet.
+2014; 133:1–9.
+[PubMed: 24077912]
+18. Welter D, et al. Nucleic Acids Res.
+2014; 42:D1001–D1006.
+[PubMed: 24316577]
+19. Abecasis GR, et al. Nature.
+2012; 491:56–65.
+[PubMed: 23128226]
+20. Koboldt DC, et al. Genome Res.
+2012; 22:568–576.
+[PubMed: 22300766]
+21. McVicker G, et al. Science.
+2013; 342:747–749.
+[PubMed: 24136359]
+22. Karolchik D, et al. Nucleic Acids Res.
+2014; 42:D764–D770.
+[PubMed: 24270787]
+23. Siepel A, et al. Genome Res.
+2005; 15:1034–1050.
+[PubMed: 16024819]
+24. Pollard KS, Hubisz MJ, Rosenbloom KR, Siepel A. Genome Res.
+2010; 20:110–121.
+[PubMed:
+19858363]
+25. Cooper GM, et al. Genome Res.
+2005; 15:901–913.
+[PubMed: 15965027]
+26. Davydov EV, et al. PLoS Comput Biol.
+2010; 6:e1001025.
+[PubMed: 21152010]